 This paper has presented a novel methodology for retrieving information graphics relevant to user queries; it takes into account a graphic's structural content and the graphic's high-level intended message.
 Our experimental results show that our methodology improves significantly over a baseline method that treats graphics and queries as single bags of words.
 To our knowledge, our work is the first to investigate the use of structural and message information in the retrieval of infographics.
 We are currently extending the variety of relevance features and exploring widely used learning-to-rank algorithms to achieve higher retrieval performance.
-We will also take into account the text surrounding the graphic and we will explore question-answering from relevant graphics.
+We will also explore question-answering from relevant graphics.